Skip to main content

 Battery Settings Menu

-The Battery Settings menu on the inverter interface allows for more detailed battery parameters to be adjusted.
-These settings help fine-tune charge behavior, protect battery health, and optimize system performance.
+The Battery Settings menu on the inverter interface enables detailed adjustments to battery parameters.
+Use these settings to fine-tune charging behavior, protect battery health, and optimize system performance.

-The table below outlines recommended configuration values for each setting to ensure safe and efficient operation when using the AES 210HV battery.
+The table below outlines recommended configuration values for each setting to ensure safe and efficient operation when using the AES battery cabinet.
 Adjustments may be made based on project-specific requirements.

 Setting